duytc/ayp-assignment/README.md

-# Lumen Skeleton
+# Project Skeleton

-This repository contains the Lumen skeleton which is run with Docker.
+This repository contains the project skeleton which is run with Docker.

 ## System Requirements